MicrosoftDocs/win32/desktop-src/Msi/template-summary.md

-﻿---
+---
-Description: 'For an installation package, the Template Summary property indicates the platform and language versions that are compatible with this installation database.' ms.assetid: 'a1015ddb-8d5c-40f7-97ac-4a1347644ae6'
+Description: For an installation package, the Template Summary property indicates the platform and language versions that are compatible with this installation database. ms.assetid: a1015ddb-8d5c-40f7-97ac-4a1347644ae6
-title: Template Summary property
+title: Template Summary property ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Template Summary property